dicekeys/beta-program/README.md

 To share your experience privately, you may email us at beta@dicekeys.com.

-If you would like to share your experience where others can benefit from it, you may [File an issue in this repository](https://github.com/dicekeys/beta-program/issues/new) (requires a GitHub account) or submit a PR to this repository which adds a new directory with your experience under the [`experience-reports`](./experience-reports) directory.
+If you would like to share your experience where others can benefit from it, you may [file an issue in this repository](https://github.com/dicekeys/beta-program/issues/new) (requires a GitHub account) or submit a PR to this repository which adds a new directory with your experience under the [`experience-reports`](./experience-reports) directory.

 ## Instructions